ttovarischh/Hod-Web/README.md

 + Go to https://nodejs.org
 + Download the LTS version (green button)
 + Open the .pkg file and follow the steps

+### ✅ 2.
+Check if it's installed correctly
+Open Terminal (on Mac) or PowerShell (on Windows), and type:

+`node -v
+npm -v`

+You should see version numbers, like:

+`v20.10.0
+10.5.0`
+If you see those — 🎉 you're good!

 σ(￣、￣〃)